kurtekat/shaiya-episode-6/sdev/README.md

 ### Configuration

+The client expects no more than 20 items.
 Use the following example to get started:

 ```ini
 ; PSM_Client\Bin\Data\RewardItem.ini